Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 The One Parent, One Language (OPOL) Approach

-If both parents speak the mother tongue, consider designating one parent as the consistent mother tongue speaker.
-Research on bilingual households suggests that consistent language mapping — hearing Tamil or Malay reliably from one person — helps children organise their languages more effectively.
+If both parents speak the mother tongue, consider having one parent as the consistent mother tongue speaker.
+Research suggests that hearing the language reliably from one person helps children organise their languages more effectively.

-This does not require rigidity.
-If the other parent does not speak the language, simply make the mother tongue a visible, valued part of daily life in whatever way is authentic to your family.
+This doesn't need to be rigid.
+If the other parent doesn't speak the language, just making the mother tongue visible and valued in whatever way is real for your family goes a long way.

 Make It Cultural, Not Just Academic

 Language lives inside culture.
 Cook a traditional dish and name the ingredients in Malay or Tamil.
 Watch age-appropriate Malay or Tamil cartoons together.
 Celebrate festivals with their traditional songs and stories.
-When language is embedded in meaning and belonging, children absorb it at a deeper level than any worksheet can achieve.
+When language is wrapped up in meaning and belonging, children absorb it much more deeply than any worksheet can achieve.

 Use Digital Learning Thoughtfully

-Apps and digital tools can supplement — not replace — human language interaction.
-Look for apps that target vocabulary building, phonological awareness, and listening comprehension in Malay or Tamil.
-QuizKin supports vocabulary and comprehension practice that can reinforce what children are learning at home, building the cognitive habits that support any language learning.
+Apps and digital tools can add to — not replace — real human language interaction.
+Look for apps targeting vocabulary, phonological awareness, and listening comprehension in Malay or Tamil.
+QuizKin supports vocabulary and comprehension practice that reinforces what children are learning at home, building cognitive habits that support any language.

-Screen time should always be bounded and intentional.
-The Health Promotion Board (HPB) recommends limiting recreational screen time for children aged 2-6 to no more than 1 hour per day.
-Keep digital learning focused and interactive — passive viewing of videos in the target language counts as exposure but should not crowd out conversation and reading.
+Screen time should be bounded and intentional.
+HPB recommends keeping recreational screen time under 1 hour per day for ages 2-6.
+Keep digital learning focused and interactive — passive videos count as exposure but shouldn't crowd out conversation and reading.

 Normalise Switching Between Languages

-Code-switching — moving between languages mid-conversation — is a natural part of multilingual life and is not a sign of confusion or failure.
-Research in multilingual development shows that code-switching is a sophisticated cognitive skill, not a deficiency.
-Do not worry if your child mixes languages.
-Over time, with consistent exposure, they will learn to separate them appropriately.
+Code-switching — moving between languages mid-conversation — is totally natural and is NOT a sign of confusion.
+Research shows it's actually a sophisticated cognitive skill.
+Don't worry if your child mixes languages lor.
+With consistent exposure, they'll learn to separate them appropriately over time.

 Realistic Goals for K1 and K2